opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 [Rebase is available](https://libgit2.org/libgit2/#v0.23.2/group/rebase) however.

 And I think most everything else to be fair.

+#### Q: Is 833 KB WASM file an issue to load?

+A: Should be non issue as its under 1 MB.

 #### Q: Is web worker needed or we should just use WASM for Git operations?